hstorm/pp_eaae_rennes/readme.md

 1) Install pipenv dependencies ```pipenv install --dev```

-2) Install numpyro[cuda] manually using wheels, this does not work in pipenv
+2) In order to use GPU support it is required to install numpyro[cuda] manually using wheels, currently seems to be not supported in pipenv

+    ```
+    pipenv shell

-    ```pip install numpyro[cuda] -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html```
+    pip install numpyro[cuda] -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
+    ```

-    Additionally, you need to install flax manually:
+    Optionally install flax manually:
     ```pip install flax```